French Press Vs Moka Pot | (Differences & What’s Better?)

 Is Moka Pot the same as Espresso?

-Yes, Moka pot’s coffee tastes nearly like an espresso but it’s not an actual espresso.
+No, Moka pot’s coffee doesn’t exactly taste like an espresso but it’s much similar.
 An espresso requires (9 to 10 bars) of pressure while a Moka pot generates only (1.5 to 2 bars) of pressure.
 So clearly there’s a difference between the strength and depth of both machines.
 And Moka Pot coffee doesn’t have a signature layer of Crema that is exclusive to espresso.

 Is a French press or Moka Pot better for travel?